kapunahelewong/git-playground/README.md

 You don't have to submit code or anything technical.
 It can be just a note saying hi, or something as simple as a typo fix.
 Or hey, how about a typo for someone else to fix?! 😊

+## New

+Just added: Pet Pics!
+Add a photo of your favorite pet to the `pet-pics` folder and add it to the `pet.md` file.
+I've started with my little dog, Pepper.

 ## Code of conduct

 I'll start: